scalableinternetservices/ucsb_website/_slide_src/12_web_security.md

 __Integrity__: Assuming no intermediary has the secret key, the data we decrypt is guaranteed to be the data that was encrypted on the server-side.

-Authenticity: We have no guarantee that we are actually communicating with whom we intend to be. :(
+__Authenticity__: We generally have some level of guarantee that we are actually communicating with whom we intend to be, as long as no intermediary has the secret key.

 ---